AlfredBroda/WebSocketSerial/README.md

 # WebSocketSerial
-Python WebSocket to serial communication for GRBL to enable a Raspperry Pi to LaserWeb "ESP8266" mode connection.
+Python WebSocket to serial communication for GRBL to enable a Raspberry Pi and LaserWeb "ESP8266" mode connection.